touchlab/xcode-kotlin/README.md

 xcode-kotlin info
 ```

 This will show you status of the plugin and a list of found Xcode installations.
-If the Xcode you want to use isn't listed you can run the `repair` command and provide it with paths to Xcode installations to add support for:
+If the Xcode you want to use isn't listed you can run the `sync` command and provide it with paths to Xcode installations to add support for:

 ```
-xcode-kotlin repair /Volumes/ExternalVolume1/Xcode.app
+xcode-kotlin sync /Volumes/ExternalVolume1/Xcode.app
 ```

 If the issue still persists, open a new GitHub issue and include the output of the `info` command.